saidvandeklundert/go/error_handling.md

 }
 ```

-We can also raise and format errors using a convenient `fmt` function, like so:
+We can also raise and format errors using the convenient `fmt.Errorf()` function, which returns a function:

 ```go
 func exampleError(s string) (string, error) {